jonrh/rotten-tube/readme.md

 [YouTube](https://www.youtube.com/) channels.

 ## Architecture
-RottenTube is a 4 tier application.
-At the bottom is a MySQL server (will most likely be AWS hosted).
-On top of that is a REST web service.
-On top of that REST service is a GraphQL server.
-Finally the consuming application is a prototype web app that speaks to GraphQL.
+RottenTube is a 3 tier application.
+At the bottom is a MySQL server hosted on Amazon Web Services [RDS](https://aws.amazon.com/rds/).
+On top of that is a REST web service and a GraphQL server.
+Finally the consuming application is a prototype web app that speaks to both REST and GraphQL.
 In this project are 4 sub folders, each corresponding to the 4 previously mentioned tiers.

 ## Team members
 * [brettji](https://github.com/brettji)